What Is Fairness? On the Role of Protected Attributes and Fictitious Worlds: Role of ML in the ADM Process

-\paragraph{Relation to Counterfactual Fairness} Counterfactual (Cf) fairness \citep{kusner_counterfactual_2017} also considers a fictitious world in comparison to the real world.
-While seemingly related at first glance, these concepts differ substantially; see Figure \ref{fig:cf_comparison} for a comparison with a very simple DAG, where the top left DAG shows the factual, real world.
+\paragraph{Relation to Counterfactual Fairness} Counterfactual (Cf) fairness \shortcite{kusner_counterfactual_2017} also considers a fictitious world in comparison to the real world.
+While seemingly related at first glance, their concept differs substantially from our concept of FiND and warped worlds; see Figure \ref{fig:cf_comparison} for a comparison with a very simple DAG, where the top left DAG shows the factual, real world.
 In our FiND world (top middle DAG), the PAs have no causal effect on the target and also not on features mediating this effect.
 The individual still belongs to its original class of the PA but with changed real-world descendants of the PA.
 In their Cf world (bottom left DAG), an individual belongs to a different class of the PA, which also affects descendants.
 This means the FiND world changes (some) features and the target by modifying causal relationships regarding the PA, while the Cf world intervenes on the PA, maintaining real-world causal relationships.
 We then approximate the FiND world through the warped world, train an ML model, evaluate the model, and predict new observations with the model in the warped world (dashed box).
 Cf fairness trains an ML model in the factual, real world, and evaluates it by comparing its predictions using factual and counterfactual values for the PA and remaining features to assess fairness (dotted box).